-The idea behind a pencil-beam survey is different.
-Instead of a wide-angle sampling of galaxies, it takes a lot of narrow-beamed samples of galaxies.
+A pencil-beam survey takes a lot of narrow-beamed samples of galaxies.
 The main takeaway here is that no matter what direction the beam survey is pointed, it sees roughly the same distribution of galaxies over space.
-It is tool which shows us that on cosmological scales, the universe is the same in every direction.
+It is tool which allows us to assess the isotropic nature of the universe on cosmological scales.

 observed wavelength = 6x greater than at time of emission